ndiing/ui2/docs/week-picker.md

 ## Events
 Name | Details | Description
 --- | --- | ---
-onWeekPickerListYearVirtualScroll | event | no description
+onWeekPickerListYearScrolling | event | no description
-onWeekPickerListMonthVirtualScroll | event | no description
+onWeekPickerListMonthScrolling | event | no description
 onWeekPickerItemYearClick | event | no description
 onWeekPickerItemMonthClick | event | no description
 onWeekPickerItemDayClick | event | no description